-But I also loved Jasminda and Jack’s story.
-I actually (perhaps foolishly) didn’t realize how much romance there would be in this book, so I was oh so pleasantly and happily surprised when that element was woven in–and very well written, too!
+- Romance: I actually (perhaps foolishly) didn’t realize how much romance there would be in this book.
+So I was oh so pleasantly and happily surprised when that element was woven in–and very well written, too!

-Overall, I quite enjoyed this story.
+Overall, I quite enjoyed reading Song of Blood and Bone.
 I really enjoyed the characters and their relationships and the way the worldbuilding was handled.
-I loved this blend of fantasy society and some of the more modern-day elements that we are familiar with, like phones and cars, even if it surprised me, at first.
-It was also really cool to read a book that helped teach me the element of craft I am currently tackling in my own revisions, so it made this book just extra special for me.
+I loved this blend of fantasy society and some of the more modern-day elements that we are familiar with, like phones and cars.
+(Despite that very thing catching me off-guard, at first.)
+It was also really cool to read a book that helped teach me the element of craft I am currently tackling in my own revisions.
+So that made this book just extra special for me.

 Definitely recommend and will most certainly be continuing this series!!

 Patreon | Newsletter | Editorial Services | Twitter | Instagram | Kofi